National Police Agency (Taiwan): History

 Ho En-ting (何恩廷), between June 1980 and 1 August 1984;

 Luo Chang (羅張), between 1 August 1984 and 4 August 1990.

-The latter three even served as two-star Marine Corps Commandants.
+The latter three also served as two-star Marine Corps Commandants.

 Secret police organizations

-Historically speaking, in Taiwan, unlike Special Higher Police (Tokko) and the Japanese Military police (Kempeitai) during the Japanese Colonial era, the secret police activity was not the major task of Taiwan police system during the Martial-Law era.
+Historically, unlike Special Higher Police (Tokko) and the Japanese Military police (Kempeitai) during the Japanese Colonial era, the secret police activity was not the primary task of Taiwan police system during the Martial-Law era.

-The Taiwan police system at that time only played as a supportive role, like performing frequent surveillance, for example.
+During this period, the Taiwan police system generally played as a supportive role, including performing frequent surveillance.
 Nevertheless, the governmental body of Taiwan police system back then was and still is subjective to the supervision and coordination of National Security Bureau of the ROC National Security Council.
-The main secret-police work were held up by other security units listed below.
-Several units in the past like National Security Bureau or National Bureau of Investigation were much more fearful or despicable to the people of Taiwan.
-However, by the end of the Martial-Law era, these so-called "secret police" units were legalized, transformed into intelligence-oriented or law-enforcement units, or even disbanded.
+Most secret-police work were held up by other security units.

+Several units during the martial-law era, such as the National Security Bureau and the National Bureau of Investigation, were widely feared by the people of Taiwan.
+Followed by the end of Martial-Law, many of these so-called "secret police" units were legalized, and transformed into intelligence-oriented or law-enforcement units, or disbanded.

-The typical secret-police example of the involvement from several security units is Peng Ming-min, the famous Taiwanese political prisoner since the 1960s.
-Tipped off by several civilians, Peng was at first arrested by a police detail from local police station in Taipei City.
+One notable example which involved multiple security agencies was the case of Peng Ming-min, the prominent Taiwanese political prisoner since the 1960s.
+After being reported by several civilians, Peng was at first arrested by a police detail from local police station in Taipei City.
 Immediately, he was sent to Taiwan Garrison Command for interrogation, which was led by its Division of Political Warfare.
-Sequentially, Peng was courted-martial by a military tribunal organized by "Division of Judge Advocate General" of Taiwan Garrison Command.
-Peng was pardoned in 1965 but put under house arrest.
+He was subsequently courted-martial by a military tribunal organized by "Division of Judge Advocate General" of Taiwan Garrison Command.
+Peng was pardoned in 1965, but put under house arrest.
 In 1966, Peng's case was then discussed by National Security Council and transferred from Taiwan Garrison Command to Bureau of Investigation.
-Until his escape in January, 1970, Peng was under the regular visits from local policemen and constant surveillance from agents of Bureau of Investigation.
+Until his escape in January, 1970, Peng remained under regular police visits and constant surveillance from agents of the Bureau of Investigation.